lennyleadership/spiritual_notes/content.en/docs/32_tabernacles/02_zac_poonen_tabernacle.md

 <b>Three levels of Christian maturity</b>:
 (1) babes; (2) young men; (3) fathers.

 (Babes are dependent on others.
-Young men are zealous.
-Fathers are full of wisdom - 1 Jn.2:12-14 ).
+Young men are zealous. <b>Fathers are full of wisdom</b> - 1 Jn.2:12-14 ).

 The way into the most holy place is through the rent curtain of the flesh that our Lord has inaugurated for us (Heb.10:20).
 The curtain does not have to be rent today, for it has already been rent.
 But every day we have many opportunities to walk this way and to live in the most holy place.